wgmo/graphtik/docs/source/arch.rst

         allowing to "force" all operations, when they are not set to the ``None`` value.
 All of them default to ``None`` (false).

+    jetsam
+        When operations fail, the original exception gets annotated with salvaged values from ``locals()`` and raised intact.

+        See :ref:`jetsam`.

 .. default-role:: obj
 .. |v440-flowchart| raw:: html